 Green infrastructure is the physical natural environment within and between our cities, towns and villages.
 It is a network of parks, gardens, native vegetation, green corridors, waterways, street trees and open countryside.
-There is general consensus that protecting and enhancing green infrastructure across the landscape will build resilience to climate change, (SCC Biodiversity Strategy, 2010 - 2020).
+There is general consensus that protecting and enhancing green infrastructure across the landscape will build resilience to climate change, (Council Biodiversity Strategy, 2010-2020).

 Green infrastructure has the potential to buffer the edge effects on Environmental Reserves.
-This is supported by council's open space strategy under the theme to "co-locate parks and reserves to contribute to amenity and strengthen intra-urban separation".
+This is supported by council's Open Space Strategy under the theme to co-locate parks and reserves to contribute to amenity and strengthen intra-urban separation.

-The SCC Biodiversity Strategy also lists strategies and actions which aim to build green infrastructure across the landscape which will strengthen and reconnect high value natural assets and optimise the services to the community that healthy, functioning ecosystems provide.
+Council's Environment and Liveability Strategy also lists open space policy positions which aim to build a green frame across the landscape which will strengthen and reconnect high value natural assets and optimise the services to the community that healthy, functioning ecosystems provide.
 Council's Environmental Reserves will add to and are supported by the green infrastructure network.

-Under the planning scheme-in areas defined as Core Habitat-the desired environmental outcome will be to limit development potential to promote the protection and consolidation of ecological values.
+Under the Planning Scheme-in areas defined as core habitat-the desired environmental outcome will be to limit development potential to promote the protection and consolidation of ecological values.

-In areas defined as Connecting Habitat, multiple planning outcomes may be sought.
-This relates to Environmental Reserves-for example-in high priority linkages, where development potential is restricted and habitat rehabilitation is promoted.
-A range of mechanisms both statutory and non-statutory exist whereby these linkage areas may be added to the natural areas estate, e.g. through developer contributions or offsets.
+In areas defined as connecting habitat, multiple planning outcomes may be sought.
+This relates to Environmental Reserves, for example, in high priority linkages, where development potential is restricted and habitat rehabilitation is promoted.
+A range of mechanisms both statutory and non-statutory exist whereby these linkage areas may be added to the Environmental Reserve estate, eg through developer contributions or offsets.
 This also applies to connecting habitat areas outside of the priority linkages where permitted development with compensatory habitat resulting in a net gain may also result in additions to the environmental reserve network.

-Core and connecting habitat:

-SCC has identified broad spatial

-landscape elements-'core habitat

-areas' and 'connecting habitat

-areas'-as the basis from which

-strategic planning and biodiversity

-conservation outcomes can be

-achieved.
+Core and connecting habitat: Council has identified broad spatial landscape elements, being 'core habitat areas' and 'connecting habitat areas', as the basis from which strategic planning and biodiversity conservation outcomes can be achieved.

-The sunshine coast habitat network is divided into 48 core habitat areas comprising 79% (130,000 hectares) of the regions vegetation.
+The Sunshine Coast habitat network is divided into 48 core habitat areas comprising 79% (130,000 hectares) of the region's vegetation.

-These core habitat areas are high value landscape features which have been recognised as being critical to the maintenance and protection of biodiversity in the area, (SCC Biodiversity Strategy, 2010 - 2020).
+These core habitat areas are high value landscape features which have been recognised as being critical to the maintenance and protection of biodiversity in the area, (council's Biodiversity Strategy, 2010-2020).

-However only half of the core and connecting habitat area is protected and managed under government or non-government arrangements.
-From the data provided by the fine scale mapping, approximately 92.3% of all Environmental reserves occur within these core habitat areas.
+However, only half of the core and connecting habitat area is protected and managed under government or non-government arrangements.

+From the data provided by the fine scale mapping, approximately 92.3% of all Environmental Reserves occur within these core habitat areas.